 - Boosts quiet sounds to enable conversations in loud surroundings.

 - User-friendly tuning UI for personalized listening experience through adjustable audio and/or microphone settings.

 Google says that Sound Amplifier will be available to developers to build into their own apps via the Dynamic Processing Effect API.
 Now the question is: How will a mobile app development company use it for developing futuristic apps to help those who are hard of hearing.

 After using both of these two apps I found that these can be an aspiration for the hearing impaired.
 These apps can change their way of living and help them interact with surroundings.
 Although Live Transcribe is in beta mode, it still works well.

 Hitesh Patiyal is a Digital Marketer at Code Brew Labs.
 He is passionate about what’s happening in the Digital Marketing World.
-He keeps exploring new places and collecting rare currency and fond of listening to EDM in his free time.
+He keeps exploring new places, collecting rare currency and is fond of listening to EDM in his free time.